Dynamical mass generation for ferromagnetic skyrmions in two dimensions: Relation to the Higgs mechanism

 Despite the superficial resemblance between the dynamical mass generation process presented here and the renowned Higgs mechanism responsible for the acquirement of mass for massless gauge bosons \cite{Higgs64,Englert64,Guralnik64}, they are actually not identical mechanisms for mass generation and should not be confused with each other.
-In the canonical Higgs mechanism, massless gauge bosons acquire mass through interaction with Goldstone bosons, and the Goldstone bosons disappear after a redefinition of the gauge bosons.
-In the mechanism for dynamical generation of mass for magnetic skyrmions, the mass is just a consequence of the interaction between the skyrmion motion and the elementary vacuum excitations: If only the dynamics of the skyrmion motion are considered, skyrmions become massive.
+In the canonical Higgs mechanism, gauge bosons acquire a mass through interaction with Goldstone bosons.
+The Goldstone bosons disappear after a redefinition of the gauge bosons, similar to our redefinition of the skyrmion velocity, but the generated mass is proportional to the expectation value of the vacuum with spontaneous symmetry breaking.
+In our mechanism for dynamical generation of mass, the mass is just a consequence of the interaction between the skyrmion motion and the massive vacuum excitations.
 This mechanism is just an explicit demonstration of the equivalence between energy and mass.
-The physical picture behind this mechanism is very simple: The motion of skyrmions will inevitably induce excitation of magnons, and it is the back action of the magnons that prevents skyrmions to respond instantaneously to the external stimuli, endowing inertia to skyrmions.
-Nevertheless, it is interesting to note that the second model discussed by Englert and Brout \cite{Englert64} is more relevant to our discussion: The gauge bosons are the Goldstone bosons at the same time, and the mass derived from spontaneous symmetry breaking is proportional to the product of the coupling constant squared and the mass of the fermions, which is $\omega _i ^ {-1}$ using our notation.
+The physical picture behind this mechanism is simple: The motion of skyrmions will inevitably induce excitation of magnons, and it is the back action of the magnons that prevents skyrmions to respond instantaneously to the external stimuli, endowing inertia to skyrmions.
+Although the magnonic Goldstone modes can be absorbed into the skyrmion translation, the dynamical mass has nothing to do with the spontaneous symmetry breaking in translation.
+Nevertheless, it is interesting to note that the second model discussed by Englert and Brout \cite{Englert64} is more relevant to our discussion: The gauge bosons are the Goldstone bosons at the same time, and the mass derived from spontaneous symmetry breaking is proportional to the squared product of the coupling constant and the mass of the fermions.
+The only modification needed to reproduce the correct scaling behaviour of our dynamical $\mu$ is to use the magnon mass $\omega _i ^ {-1}$, instead of the mass squared.